cgedler/AppNoteUpload-Back/README.md

 - This token is used to authorize access to protected routes in the frontend application.

-3. CRUD of Users, Students, Teachers, Sections, Subjects and Evaluations:
+**3. CRUD of Users, Students, Teachers, Sections, Subjects and Evaluations:**

 - **Create:** Allows you to add new data to the database.